bjerrep/ludit/doc/server_audio_source_setup.rst

     mopidy_ws_address': ip where Mopidy is running
     mopidy_ws_port': the http port in the Mopidy configuration file mopidy_gst_port': the tcpclientsink port in the Mopidy playing pipeline above

+While developing Mopidy refused the webconnection from the Ludit server.
+A quick hack is to edit 'handlers.py' in the Mopidy sources.
+Edit the check_origin function to end with

+    #if parsed_origin and parsed_origin not in allowed_origins:
+    #   logger.warn('HTTP request denied for Origin "%s"', origin)
+    #    return False
+    return True

+For reference see https://github.com/mopidy/mopidy/pull/1712/commits/6e9ed9e8a9d4734671756ceeebf2059657ea2ab5.
+What the real fix is remains to be figured out.

 Audio source : gstreamer